amokk/leech/README.rst

 periodically cleared, old (not needed) records are deleted.

 Files matched ``config/downloads`` rules goes directly to DOWNLOADS_DIR.
-In case of incomplete file retrieval, wget will resume download.
+In case of incomplete file retrieval, cURL will resume download.